Mick Jagger 143 in a frame

 Edition: Portfolio of 10.
 Edition of 250, 50 AP, 3 PP, signed in pencil lower right and numbered in pencil lower left; some signed in felt pen.
 Most of the prints are also signed in black, green, or red felt pen by Mick Jagger.

-Andy Warhol spent a considerable amount of time with Mick Jagger and his then wife, Bianca.
+Andy Warhol spent a considerable amount of time with Mick Jagger and his then-wife, Bianca.
 Their relationship, discussed in Warhol biographies and cultural histories alike, stands as a noteworthy point of 70s culture.
-Their artistic collaboration sparked headlines long before the completion of the Mick Jagger portfolio, when Warhol contributed the artwork for the Rolling Stones’ album Sticky Fingers.
+Their artistic collaboration sparked headlines long before the completion of the Mick Jagger portfolio when Warhol contributed the artwork for the Rolling Stones album Sticky Fingers.
 It started when Jagger asked Warhol to design the album’s sleeve, giving him full artistic freedom.
-His only request was that Warhol shouldn’t make the cover too complex in order to avoid problems during production.
+His only request was that Warhol shouldn’t make the cover too complex to avoid problems during production.
 Warhol agreed but ignored the request, and went on to produce the legendary cover, featuring a functional zipper.

 Warhol’s design, a close-up of Joe Dallesandro’s crotch in jeans, instantly attracted attention.
 This album cover became a defining image of the Rolling Stones; Warhol perfectly captures the band’s unapologetic sexuality and willingness to push the envelope.
 This episode made it clear that Warhol and Jagger held similar artistic ethos; both were iconoclasts, willing to turn social conventions upside down for the sake of art.

 The Mick Jagger complete portfolio remains one of Warhol’s most famous celebrity silkscreen series, for good reason.
 The images of Mick Jagger are arguably as iconic as the man himself.
-Just like the cover of “Sticky Fingers,” the Mick Jagger portfolio captures both the unforgettable persona of two of the most well known and prolific artists of all time.
+Just like the cover of “Sticky Fingers,” the Mick Jagger portfolio captures the unforgettable persona of two of the most well-known and prolific artists of all time.

 The portfolio consists of ten screenprints printed on Arches Aquarelle paper, and most of the prints are also signed in black, green, or red felt pen by Mick Jagger.
 Included in this portfolio are: FS II.138 to FS II.147.